January 19, 2023 · 17 min read

-Tempo Planner is another solution made up for resource management.
-Apart from planning the workload with Jira issues, it also makes it possible to set up capacity for each teammate, assign different roles, plan vacations and manage not just individuals but teams.
+Tempo Planner is another resources planner made up for resource management.
+Apart from planning the workload with Jira issues, this resource planning tool also makes it possible to set up capacity for each teammate, assign different roles, plan vacations and manage not just individuals but teams.
 Plus, there is a super powerful integration with Out of Office Assistant for planning time-off.

-Tempo has another solution for time tracking — Tempo Timesheet which makes a perfect match with the Tempo Planner allowing you to combine planning and calculating actual efforts.
+Tempo has another solution for time tracking — Tempo Timesheet which makes a perfect match with the Tempo Planner allowing you to combine planning and Jira resource allocation.
 With Tempo you also can:

 Instead of just having all team members with the Member role, you may infuse the other positions such as Developer, Project Manager, Designer, etc. Some roles are already existing but you can easily create any role you wish from scratch.
 Roles will help you set the default capacity, working hours, etc. for different positions.